Course Information

 No, although racers who have bikes with builds to suit the specific nature of the course often finish near the front.

 Yes, and these will be run by local club Ystwyth CC.
-All youth races are on Saturday, with entry usually £4 (TBC for 2024).
+All youth races are on Saturday, with entries open on February 1st, and all are under £10. (exact price for 2026 TBC).
 Please see the event schedule for all timings.
 Ages U6, U8, U10, U12 and U14.

 No. Battle on the Beach is not a British Cycling affiliated event.